msalganik/soc555-cos598J_s2024/final_project.md

 ## Schedule

-- Proposal due: TBD
+- Proposal due: **before class Wednesday, March 20, 2024**.
+Send an email to Shreyas at sgandlur@princeton.edu.
+Please send one email per group and include the names of all team members.
-- Instructor feedback on proposal: TBD
+- Instructor feedback on proposal: **before class Wednesday, March 27, 2024**.
-- Final project due: Tuesday, May 7, 2024 5pm ET (Dean’s Date)
+- Final project due: **Tuesday, May 7, 2024 5pm ET (Dean’s Date)**.

 ## Expectations